muhanad40/logic-spot/README.md

 This is a small project that attempts to render dummy comments on a product page.
 This project uses [Deity Falcon](https://falcon.deity.io/).

+## Important note:
+I've tried to get a unit test to work that verifies the `ProductReviews` component does the correct GraphQL request, but for some unknow reasons it doesn't work.
+I've spent too much time investigating this so I've decided to leave the test file incomplete with some comments.

 ## How to run it

 Open two terminal tabs: